SimVascular/simvascular.github.io/documentation/svfsiplus/solver-input-file/readme.md

 </pre>

 <h2> Parameter Documentation Conventions </h2>
 Parameters are documented using the parameter <strong>Name</strong> and <i>DataType</i>.
-If the paramater is optional its default value is shown between square brackets
+If the parameter is optional its default value is shown between square brackets

 <strong>Example</strong> The optional <strong>Spectral_radius_of_infinite_time_step</strong> parameter with default value 0.5
 <pre>